autonomys/subspace-relayer/backend/relayer-live.md

 # Runing

-- Run the image
+- Run the image:
-  - and to run the relayer backend in the docker subspace network where the nodes are running.
+  - --net subspace | run the relayer backend in the docker subspace network where the container nodes are running.

 ```
 docker run -it  --net subspace --name relayer-backend relayer-backend:latest
 ```